Can You Freeze Cannabutter?

 Freshly made cannabutter needs to cool down to let the water stay in the bottom while the pure cannabutter floats to the top.
 A recommended method is to place it inside the fridge overnight in a safe container.
 You might be able to throw away the water and keep the cannabutter for use or storage.

-To cool cannabutter in the freezeer, you need to take preventive measures.
+To cool cannabutter in the freezer, you need to take preventive measures.
 Ensure that there is no food in the freezer or that the other food items inside it are inside airtight containers.
 The slight rise in temperature from the cannabutter may put them at risk of bacterial contamination.

 Cooling down cannabutter in the freezer takes around 30 minutes.
 Do not let it inside the freezer for too long because the water might turn into ice, crack your container, and make more complicated to separate the water from the cannabutter.

 Suppose you just made a hearty batch of cannabis-infused cookies, and you know you should not eat them all in one sitting.
-While they can last a few days in a sealed container inside your fridge, you do not want to risk the possibility of those delicious cookies getting moldy.
+While they can last a few days in a sealed container inside your fridge, you do not want to risk the possibility of those delicious cookies getting mouldy.

 Luckily for you, the freezer is right there.
 Most homemade cookies are suitable for freezing without any loss of taste, texture, or cannabis potency.
 However, if you coated your cookies with powdered sugar or chocolate, the freezing process will not be as effective as desired, and they may get ruined.
 Delicate cookies, such as meringues and pizelles, lose taste and texture while frozen.
 We do not recommend trying to freeze such delicate pastries.